KENZ (FM)

-KENZ (94.9 MHz, "Power 94.9 / 101.9") is a commercial FM radio station licensed to Provo, Utah and serving the Salt Lake City metropolitan area.
-It broadcasts a Top 40 - CHR radio format simulcast with 101.9 KHTB Ogden and is owned and operated by Cumulus Media.
+KENZ (94.9 FM, Power 94.9 / 101.9) is a commercial radio station licensed to Provo, Utah and serving the Salt Lake City metropolitan area.
+It broadcasts a contemporary hit radio format simulcast with 101.9 KHTB Ogden and is owned and operated by Cumulus Media.
 The radio studios are located in South Salt Lake, near the I-15/I-80 interchange.

 KENZ has an effective radiated power (ERP) of 48,000 watts.
 The transmitter is on Lake Mountain in Saratoga Springs, Utah.